victor-aguilars/git-commit-animations/README.md

 - Perfect for successful commits!

 ### Custom Text
-All themes support custom text via the `gitCommitThemes.customText` setting.
+All themes support custom text via the `gitCommitAnimations.customText` setting.
 Simply enter your desired text, and it will appear in the selected theme's style.

 ### Coming Soon
 - More themes